mvolkmann/blog/src/swift/Fastlane.md

 For example if `ios` is the default platform then the previous command can be executed with `fastlane screenshots`.

+To list the lanes implemented for a given project, enter `fastlane lanes`.

+To list the lanes in a table and optionally select one to execute, enter `fastlane`.
+To execute one of the lanes, enter its number.
+To exit without executing a lane, enter 0 or press ctrl-c.

 ## .gitignore

 The following Fastlane-related files should be listed in the `.gitignore` file,